Can Employers Deduct PF and Tax During Probation? Seeking Clarity on Salary Deductions

 sanjeev vable

-First of all immediately correct your Company Policy and strat dedcution of PF immediatley. secondly calculate arrears of all employees on roll and those who left the services which were on probation and your company has not deducted.
+First of all, immediately correct your company policy and start the deduction of PF without delay.
+Secondly, calculate the arrears of all employees currently on the payroll and those who have left the services, especially those who were on probation and for whom your company failed to deduct the PF.

 Sanjeev